 Kristin Williams has served as the Executive Director of the St. Charles City-County Library Foundation since August 2008.
 In that time she has grown the board from six members to seventeen members, created and implemented an Annual Campaign, a Capital Campaign, and a Planned Giving Society, raising just over $750,000 in new commitments and new funds for the Library Foundation.
 Additionally, she has increased Special Events revenue from $10,000 to over $28,000.

 As a member of the St. Louis Chapter of Association of Fundraising Professionals (AFP) Board of Directors, ethical standards are extremely important to her and have been infused throughout the Library Foundation and its operations.
 Kristin’s background of thirteen years with the YMCA in four different associations has provided a solid foundation of community engagement, capacity building and financial development.
 She has successfully transferred those skills to the St. Charles City-County Library Foundation and Library District.

 As a Graduate of the University of Wisconsin – Madison, Kristin has been well prepared to work with a diverse group of volunteers as she builds community backing to support her efforts to further the mission of the Library Foundation.
 The St. Charles Community has recognized her efforts and in 2012 awarded her with the Athena Leadership Foundation’s Young Professional Leadership Award.

-Kristin lives in St. Peters with her husband Rob and two young children, Donovan and Maya and recently become the mother of a teenage foster son, Chris.
+Kristin lives in St. Peters with her husband Rob and two young children, Donovan and Maya.

 Karen’s background in education, including a Master’s Degree in Severe Developmental Disabilities and six career teaching certifications, is instrumental in Foundation programming.
 Her focus on early and lifelong literacy, along with her understanding of developmental milestones, provide further depth to the Foundation’s Ready to Read and Take 20 and Read efforts.